progress/kendo-ui-builder-samples/README.md

 ## grid-foreignkey

-This example shows a grid component.
-One of the columns display data found in a related table.
+This example shows a view with grid component.
+One of the columns on the display data found in a related table.
+Another view shows a grid component where one of the columns uses a DropDownList to input values from a related table.

 ## grid-image